Pressure cooker (sterilization)

 In general the pressure cooker sterilization procedure is as follows:

 If you are sterilizing a sample in a container (eg: agar) make sure it doesn't fill the container by more than two-thirds.
-Cover the top with aluminium foil and keep it down with a piece of autoclave tape.
+Put the lid on the jars, but don't close the lid has to be completely loose, if not the glass jar will explode.
+You can also cover jars and glassware with aluminium foil and keep it down with a piece of masking or autoclave tape.

 When steam begins to come out of the pressure valve opening, close it fully and turn the heat down to medium (approx. half the max).
-Leave it this way for the required sterilization time (usually 30min-1hr).
+When pressure have build up inside the pot, and steam leaves through the pressure valve you can start the timer.
+The required sterilization time is usually 20-30 min.